rszwajko/vnc-keymaps/README.md

    dnf install qemu-tools
    ```
 2. use `qemu-keymap` command to extract information from X11 keymaps
-3. run `port_keymaps` script to adjust the licence and correct the syntax to TypeScript
+3. run `port_keymaps` script to adjust the license and correct the syntax to TypeScript

    ```bash
        qemu-keymap -l us | ./port_keymap.sh > src/keymaps/eng-us.ts